AlexPullen91/True-or-False/README.md

     Verdict: Working as intended

-*Test Case: High Scores sort and cap at 10 / statement loading and answering functionality*
+*Test Case:* **High Scores sort and cap at 10 / statement loading and answer validation**

+    This test determines if the high scores sort and display a maximum of 10 scores highest to lowest and if statements load and are answered correctly.

     1. Played through the game 10 games logging with a unique name and different score each time.
     2. A variety of different statements (same ones sometimes repeated) load from the API and correct/wrong answers are accurately detected each time.
     3. On 11th playthrough I ensured score was high enough to place and submitted with unique name.